 Madison Winter Festival is a fun-filled festival that celebrates and promotes outdoor activities and healthy lifestyles during winter.
 Held every February at Elver Park, it features two days of winter outdoor activities for people of all ages and includes snow sculpting, ice skating, sledding, snowshoeing, candlelight skiing, and family-friendly winter games.
 Hot chocolate and s'mores are available to keep you and your children warm.
 During this event, Elver Park is covered with miles of man-made snow to ensure that the activities will proceed regardless of the weather.

 Best Neighborhoods in Madison

 Madison consists of many neighborhoods that may differ significantly in terms of cost of living, convenience, amenities, and overall quality of life.
 Nonetheless, some neighborhoods are generally considered better than others for a variety of reasons.
-Check out the best neighborhoods in Madison.

 Situated just east of the Capitol, Tenney-Lapham is the perfect neighborhood for singles and young professionals who want to live in Madison without getting sucked into the university culture.
 It's a fast-growing, affluent area with many newly built condominiums and skyscrapers, so you'll have access to the most advanced amenities.
 Tenney-Lapham is also a great place for people who are looking to support the local music and art scene.
 It has a number of venues that showcase local and touring musicians, dancers, and artists, as well as several cash-only bars with a laid-back feel.